ibm-cloud-docs/appid/tutorial-roles.md

 ## Step 3: Updating user attributes
 {: #lesson-update}

 Cloud Land is growing!
-Your company is hiring new people all the time.
-The `admin` user from step 2 has been promoted.
-In preparation for their new role, you need to update their user profile by [assigning a new role](custom-attributes.html).
+To keep up with the growth, your company is hiring new people.
+The `staff` user from step two is now a manager.
+You can update their profile by [assigning a new role](custom-attributes.html).
 {: shortdesc}

-1. Update the admin's user profile.
+1. Update the profile.

   ```
   curl --request PUT \